bionicop/Digital-Garden/Sem_4/Software Engineering/Notes/Module_1/Software Engineering.md

 	- Here, design is *converted into source code*.
 	- Unit testing is *aimed to check whether everything is working properly or not*.
 - #### **Integration & System Testing:**
-	- Different *modules when completed,* are **integrated and unit tested**.
+	- Differnet *modules when completed,* are **integrated and unit tested**.
 Integration *takes place in a number of steps*, and during each step, *previously planned modules are integrated* and a *resultant system is obtained*, *which is then tested*.
-And in the end, a *full working system is acquired*.
+And in the end, a *full working system is aquired*.
 	- ##### Three Types of Testing:
 		- ###### **Alpha Testing**
 			- Performed by the development team.